Vladi756/DSA-in-C/README.md

 # DSA in C
-Includes sorting as well as searching algorithms in the C programming language.
+Data structures and algorithms coded in C++.
 If you find this repo helpful please consider starring it.